-Instructional Supplies, Health Supplies, Library Supplies, Books and Subscriptions; and Textbooks
+Instructional Supplies; Health Supplies, Library Supplies, Books and Subscriptions; and Textbooks

 Every year, the Superintendent conducts a detailed program and service review with each district department to identify the needs and resources required to ensure successful student outcomes for both the current year and the upcoming school year.
 Additionally, the Superintendent meets with each school principal to develop a School Improvement Plan that identifies the resources required to ensure the success of all students in that school.
 The required resources identified in these meetings are used to build the base budget for the ensuing school year.
 These are shared with the Board of Education to ensure the resources needed to fund district priorities are also included and that the budget supports the policies, goals and mission of the district.
-A Budget Advisory Council (BAC) is convened that meets four times per year and is comprised of all affected stakeholders - administrators, employees, unions, parents (at least one parent representative from each school), board members and community members.
+A Budget Advisory Council (BAC) is convened that meets five times per year and is comprised of all affected stakeholders - administrators, employees, unions, parents (at least one parent representative from each school), board members and community members.
 Stakeholders serving on the BAC ensure the voice of their constituency is heard and that the needs of each building are being met during the budget development process.
+The program and service reviews with each department are held in October, the ensuing detailed budget to support the needs identified is prepared and presented to the board of education in the beginning of December and updates and guidance from the board are conducted once or twice a month until the board adoption of the budget in April.
+The BAC convenes monthly starting in December so it can advise the Superintendent on spending priorities and taxpayer concerns throughout the budget development process.
+The program and service review is the base rollover budget to support all current programs and services and enhancements but then additions and deletions are made as input is received from the board of education and the BAC.
+Additional resources may be allocated to certain schools to ensure equitable outcomes for all students in the district if needs are identified.